 - Accidental death and dismemberment

 - Waiver of premium

-An accelerated death benefit rider simply gives you the option to receive a portion of the death benefit early if you’re diagnosed with a qualifying illness.
+An accelerated death benefit rider simply gives you the option to get a portion of the death benefit early if you’re diagnosed with a qualifying illness.
 This option can be incredibly valuable as a senior if you’re concerned about your ability to cover medical expenses that are common later in life.
 Just make sure the insurer will accelerate the death benefit for a variety of illnesses, and not just those that are terminal.

-The amount of money you’re able to receive as an accelerated death benefit will be capped as a percentage of the death benefit or dollar amount.
-This figure will be deducted from the death benefit your family receives when you pass away.
+The amount of money you’re able to get as an accelerated death benefit will be capped as a percentage of the death benefit or dollar amount.
+This figure will be deducted from the death benefit your family gets when you pass away.
 So, if you had a $500,000 death benefit and your insurer capped the amount you could accelerate at "the lesser of $250,000 or 75% of the policy’s face value", you could request up to $250,000 while still living.

 Each insurer has its own age cutoffs for term life insurance, meaning you may have to evaluate multiple companies to determine if you qualify.
 In addition, you may have trouble getting approved depending on the amount of coverage you want and your health.

 Foresters offers some of the best term life insurance rates in the market for seniors, and even offers coverage if you’re over 70.
 In addition, they offer the ability to accelerate your death benefit if you contract a chronic, critical or terminal illness.
 This can help cover the costs of medical care if you have a heart attack or stroke.
 Any term life insurance policy from Foresters can also be converted to a permanent life insurance policy if you still need coverage later.